nec-research/glomicave/README.md

 ## License

-This code is provided under GPL-3 license.
+All code is provided under GPL-3 license.

 ## Java version